ProprioCS/Provia.Documents/Power Table.md

 4. Responsive Design and Cross-Browser Compatibility

-    - The Orion Smart Table will be designed to be fully responsive and compatible with various screen sizes
+    - The Provia Smart Table will be designed to be fully responsive and compatible with various screen sizes

     - The module will be thoroughly tested across different browsers and versions to ensure consistent performance and functionality